Are you running MacOS Big Sur or MacOS Catalina?

 Click on the ‘Trust’ button.

-Then open up your iPad by using your touch id.
-Or put in your passcode.
+Then open up your iPad by using your passcode or touch id.

 Your finder window changes to show details about your iPad.